ESN-MESA/MESAapp/legacy-app/event-journey.md

-# Event journey in the TUMi app
+# Event journey in the MESA app

 From template to cost calculation